Azure/azure-powershell/src/ResourceManager/Kubernetes/Commands.Kubernetes/help/Import-AzureRmKubernetesCredential.md

 ### CommonParameters
 This cmdlet supports the common parameters: -Debug, -ErrorAction, -ErrorVariable, -InformationAction, -InformationVariable, -OutVariable, -OutBuffer, -PipelineVariable, -Verbose, -WarningAction, and -WarningVariable.
 For more information, see about_CommonParameters (http://go.microsoft.com/fwlink/?LinkID=113216).

-## INPUTS
+## OUTPUTS

 ### System.String
-System.Management.Automation.SwitchParameter

-## OUTPUTS

-### System.Management.Automation.PSObject
-System.Collections.Generic.List`1[[System.Management.Automation.PSObject, System.Management.Automation, Version=3.0.0.0, Culture=neutral, PublicKeyToken=31bf3856ad364e35]]
+The Kubernetes config file as a string

 ## NOTES